 How Growth Rates Impact P/E Ratios

-Horizon Bancorp increased earnings per share by a whopping 34% last year.
-And it has bolstered its earnings per share by 2.6% per year over the last five years.
-I’d therefore be a little surprised if its P/E ratio was not relatively high.
+Notably, Horizon Bancorp grew EPS by a whopping 26% in the last year.
+And it has bolstered its earnings per share by 7.8% per year over the last five years.
+So we'd generally expect it to have a relatively high P/E ratio.

 The 'Price' in P/E reflects the market capitalization of the company.
 Thus, the metric does not reflect cash or debt held by the company.
 In theory, a company can lower its future P/E ratio by using cash or debt to invest in growth.

 Spending on growth might be good or bad a few years later, but the point is that the P/E ratio does not account for the option (or lack thereof).

 Is Debt Impacting Horizon Bancorp's P/E?

 Horizon Bancorp's net debt is 57% of its market cap.
 This is a reasonably significant level of debt -- all else being equal you'd expect a much lower P/E than if it had net cash.